Archive for October, 2008

 Chiasma

 My friends stop visiting a few months after I moved in.
 Increasingly elaborate excuses were spun, and I soon stopped asking.
-It only occurs to me now that I was doing the same, finding every reason to stay in the house.
+It only occurs to me now that I was doing the same, finding every reason to stay in the house, to isolate myself.

 An updated, leaner and crisper version of this story is available in the anthology “A Quick Bite of Flesh” from Hazardous Press, on Kindle or Paperback.